Skip to content

 • Disk Space: 5GB free space

-• Network: Internet connection for downloading dependencies and accessing remote database
+• Network: Internet connection for downloading dependencies

 Terminal window